Eugene-Myong/Let-Him-Cook/README.md

   height="425"
   frameborder="0"
 ></iframe>
 This is kind of what you would think right?
-The more ingredients a recipe has, the more steps you would think it needs to use all of those ingredients (provided the ingredients acutally serve a purpose and aern't just thrown in to make it look more complicated).
+The more ingredients a recipe has, the more steps you would think it needs to use all of those ingredients (provided the ingredients actually serve a purpose and aren't just thrown in to make it look more complicated).
 While this test does not really prove anything, the statistical evidence is strong enough to support the idea that the number of ingredients is associated with the number of steps.

 ## Framing a Prediction Problem